burneyburney/somethingNewEveryDay/README.md

 Wed Nov 16 8:10pm

-    Swapping varialbe values by deconstructing in ES6.
+    Swapping variable values by deconstructing in ES6.
 Will add hard example later. ex. [a, b] = [b, a];